moritzheiber/crowbar/README.md

 source_profile = profile1
 ```

-With those things set up, you can run `oktaws profile1` to generate keys for a single profile, or `oktaws` to generate keys for all profiles.
+With those set up, you can run `oktaws profile1` to generate keys for a single profile, or just `oktaws` to generate keys for all profiles.

 ## Usage